rgreenblatt/vim-insert-char/README.md

 # vim-insert-char

-Insert `count` of a character.
+Insert `count` of a character before or after the cursor.
 Repeatable.

 ### Usage